 Other CPUC Rulemakings and Governance Actions:

-CEERT has had a limited budget to actively participate in other CPUC proceedings focused on distributed energy resources (DERs), integration of DERs, energy efficiency, etc. Nevertheless, we are currently a party to or are tracking the following proceedings to take the opportunity (when appropriate and our budget permits) to advance these resources.
+CEERT has had a limited budget to actively participate in other CPUC issues.
+Nevertheless, we are currently a party to or are tracking the following proceedings in order to advance key resources.

 Energy Efficiency (EE) (R.13-11-005)